 This program prepares students for entry-level positions in nursing and for taking the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
-It has been approved by the New Jersey State Board of Nursing and the New Jersey Council of Presidents, and an application for accreditation from the National League for Nursing Accrediting Commission (NLNAC) has been submitted.
+It has been approved by the New Jersey State Board of Nursing, the New Jersey Council of Presidents, and the National League for Nursing Accrediting Commission (NLNAC).